 If you like history and art but want contact with local and popular culture, then the Pestana Convento do Carmo is the right destination for you.
 Right in the heart of Pelourinho, the most famous neighborhood of the historic center of São Salvador da Bahia, here is an old Carmelite convent whose cells have been converted into spacious and luxurious rooms for an absolutely unforgettable stay.
-Without losing even a minute of the amazing and exciting local life, it is the perfect place to retreat to after a cultural tour, a trip to the beach or even after a lively shopping session.

-This feeling grows stronger as you walk through the second cloister towards your room: the amazing pool integrated in this space, designed in a way to interfere as little as possible with the original architecture, occupies the space of a fountain.
+Having reached the entrance, you see why your stay here will be so different: the thickness of the walls, the size of the convent and the serenity and timelessness of the architecture ensure that your experience here will be from another time.
+On the second cloister towards your room: the amazing pool integrated in this space, designed in a way to interfere as little as possible with the original architecture, occupies the space of a fountain.
 Surrounded by chestnut trees of Maranhão, the lounge beds and hammocks are hidden among the lush green plants and immediately call for you.
 It's hard to leave this space but believe that it's worth it: in the convent, start discovering the long corridors of tall ceilings where your footsteps echo and where the doors hide secrets that are difficult to unravel.